 A good CrossFit shoe needs to hold its own both on the pavement or track and in the box when you’re working out at maximum intensity while cross training.

 In A Hurry, Here Are The Top Picks

 Among their many uses, a CrossFit shoe is built for cross training, it is designed to take on road running, jumping, sprinting, climbing, crawling and lifting.

 This article will walk you through exactly what makes a CrossFit shoe worth the buy and what to look for when you head to the store.

 So before you lace up and hit the box, here is what you need to know about a cross training shoe that is designed specifically with CrossFit training in mind.

 What are CrossFit-specific shoes?

-There is a range of shoes on the market for women— many in just as impressive of a range of colors and styles, but every good CrossFit shoe boasts a few necessary qualities.
+There is a range of cross training shoes on the market for women— many in just as impressive of a range of colors and styles, but every good CrossFit shoe boasts a few necessary qualities.